CUH Logo

 Cardiology: Cardiac Rehabilitation Service (My Planned Care)

-The cardiac rehabilitation programme is made up of a multi-disciplinary team who provide support for patients and their families throughout their experience of heart disease.
+The cardiac rehabilitation programme is made up of a multi-disciplinary team of nurses, exercise specialists, dieticians and psychological therapists who provide support for patients and their families throughout their experience of heart disease.

-Cardiac rehab is delivered by a team of healthcare professionals in a variety of settings, ranging from completing home exercise programmes, group classes at a local leisure centres and community centres or Addenbrooke’s hospital.
+Cardiac rehab is delivered by a team of healthcare professionals in a variety of settings, ranging from individual home exercise programmes, virtual exercise classes and face to face group classes at a local leisure centres, community centres and Addenbrooke’s hospital.
+All patients will receive a 1-2-1 nurse consultation and further care will be tailored to your needs and wants.

 Guidance for patients